Emini futures (or ES futures) are probably the most important trading vehicle in the world.

 Emini futures are taxed at an attractive tax rate – a “blended” rate of 60% of your (lower) long-term capital gains rate + 40% of your (higher) ordinary income tax rate.
 For most traders, this equates to a rate of between 19% and 22%.
 The actual tax rate you pay will depend on your total income.

-On the other hand, if you trade stocks or forex your short-term capital gains are taxed as ordinary income – which for most traders is a tax rate of between 25% and 33%.
-You only pay the (lower) long-term capital gains rate if you hold stocks for more than 1 year.
+On the other hand, if you trade stocks or forex, your short-term capital gains are taxed as ordinary income, which for most traders is between 25% and 33%.
+You only pay the (lower) long-term capital gains rate if you hold stocks for over a year.

 - Total income $100k to $200k: 60% at long-term capital gains rate of 15% + 40% at the ordinary income tax rate of 28% = 20.2% tax rate.